+IFRS 9, Financial Instruments

+Key requirements

-Accounting Standard Key requirements Expected impact on financial statements Effective date IFRS 9, Financial Instruments Provides a new model for the classification and measurement of financial instruments, a single, forward-looking 'expected loss' impairment model and a reformed approach to hedge accounting.
+Provides a new model for the classification and measurement of financial instruments, a single, forward-looking 'expected loss' impairment.

+Effective date

+Annual periods beginning on or after 1 January 2018.
+Although can be deferred until 2023 for insurers inline with the effective date of IFRS 17.

+Expected impact on financial statements

 It is expected that equity instruments will continue to be measured at fair value through profit or loss.
 There is a possibility that the measurement of certain debt instruments will change to amortised cost or fair value through other comprehensive income, although this is being assessed.
 The Company is eligible for and has applied the deferral approach, which gives a temporary exemption from applying IFRS 9 until the effective date of 'IFRS 17, Insurance contracts'.

+IFRS 17, Insurance Contracts

+Key requirements

-Annual periods beginning on or after 1 January 2018.
-Although can be deferred until 2023 for insurers inline with the effective date of IFRS 17.
-Accounting Standard IFRS 17, Insurance Contracts Requires insurance liabilities to be measured at a current fulfillment value and provides a more uniform measurement and presentation approach for all insurance contracts.
+Requires insurance liabilities to be measured at a current fulfillment value and provides a more uniform measurement and presentation approach for all insurance contracts.
 These requirements are designed to achieve the goal of a consistent, principle-based accounting for insurance contracts.

+Effective date

+Applicable to annual reporting periods beginning on or after 1 January 2023.
+The final standard remains subject to endorsement in the UK by the UK Endorsement Board.
+The UK endorsement process has commenced and it is expected to complete in time for the 1 January 2023 effective date.

-Expected impact on financial statements IFRS 17 is a comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
-The standard was issued in May 2017 as replacement for IFRS 4, Insurance Contracts and the impact of the standard on the financial statements is being assessed.
-The Company's long-term business is expected to be the most affected by the new standard.
-The company expects to be able to use the simplified premium allocation approach to the majority of its general business insurance contracts, which applies to contracts with a coverage period of one year or less.
-Amendments to IFRS 17 that had been proposed by the IASB in January 2019, have been issued in June 2020.
-Effective date Applicable to annual reporting periods beginning on or after 1 January 2023.
+Expected impact on financial statements

+IFRS 17 is a comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
+Once effective, IFRS 17 will replace IFRS 4 Insurance Contracts that was issued in 2005.
+The Company expects to use the premium allocation approach for the majority of its general business insurance contracts, and for which the deferral of expected future profits and initial recognition of losses are not expected to represent a significant change.
+The Company is developing accounting policies for the key accounting judgements.
+The company is in the process of finalising the approach to be taken to the new requirements and assessing the impact that this will have on the financial statements in preparation for the expected implementation on 1 January 2023.